A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Structure preservation

-Starting from here, the result for the Strang splitting can be proved in the same way as for the Lie-Trotter splitting.
-In particular, the condition of Definition \ref{def:Lyapunov_discrete} holds for $\tilde{\rho}=\norm{e^{A\Delta}}^2<1$ and $\tilde{\eta}=1+\norm{e^{A\Delta}}^2c_4\Delta/2+\bar{C}(\Delta)+c_4\Delta/2>0$. \end{proof} Moreover, in the following corollary of Lemma \ref{Lemma3} (Part II), we show that the second moments of the splitting methods are asymptotically bounded by constants which are independent of $T$ and $\Delta$.
-In particular, these bounds are reached exponentially fast, independently of the choice of $X_0$, in agreement with the geometric ergodicity of the splitting methods.
-This result also requires Assumption \ref{(A4.2)} and an assumption related to the matrix $A$. \begin{assumption} \begin{enumerate}[label=\text{(A6)}] \item The matrix A is such that the logarithmic norm $\mu(A)<0$. \end{enumerate} \end{assumption} Note that Assumption \ref{(A6)} implies Assumption \ref{(A5)}, since $\norm{e^{A\Delta}}\leq e^{\mu(A)\Delta}$ \cite{Strom1975}.
+which proves the result. \end{proof} In the following corollary of Theorem \ref{thm:Lyapunov_discrete}, we show that the second moment of the splitting method is asymptotically bounded by a constant which is independent of $T$, $\Delta$ and~$i$.
+In particular, this bound is reached exponentially fast, independently of the choice of $X_0$, in agreement with the geometric ergodicity of the splitting method.
+This result also requires Assumption~\ref{assum:f_additional} and an assumption related to the matrix $A$. \begin{assumption} The matrix A is such that the logarithmic norm $\mu(A)<0$. \end{assumption} Note that Assumption \ref{assum:A_norm_log} implies Assumption \ref{assum:A_norm}, since $\norm{e^{A\Delta}}\leq e^{\mu(A)\Delta}$ \cite{Strom1975}.
 However, the converse is not true in general.
-Assumption \ref{(A6)} is, e.g., satisfied for normal matrices, where all eigenvalues have strictly negative real part \cite{Soderlind2006}.
-Matrices contained in this class are, e.g., diagonal ones with strictly negative diagonal entries. \begin{corollary} Let Assumption \ref{(A3)} hold and let $\widetilde{X}^{\textrm{LT}}(t_i)$ and $\widetilde{X}^{\textrm{S}}(t_i)$ be the Lie-Trotter and Strang splitting defined through \eqref{SP1_FHN} and \eqref{SP3_FHN}, respectively.
-Further, let Assumptions \ref{(A4.2)} and~\ref{(A6)} be satisfied.
-Then there exist constant $\widetilde{K}^{\textrm{LT}}_\infty(\Delta_0)>0$ and $\widetilde{K}^{\textrm{S}}_\infty(\Delta_0)>0$, which are independent of $T$ and $\Delta$, such that
+Assumption \ref{assum:A_norm_log} is, e.g., satisfied for normal matrices, where all eigenvalues have strictly negative real part \cite{Soderlind2006}.
+Matrices contained in this class are, e.g., diagonal ones with strictly negative diagonal entries. \begin{corollary}[Asymptotic second moment bound] Let $\widetilde{X}^{\textrm{LT}}(t_i)$ be the splitting method defined through \eqref{SP1_FHN}, and let Assumptions~\ref{assum:f_additional} and \ref{assum:A_norm_log} hold.
+Then, there exists a constant ${K}^{\textrm{LT}}_\infty>0$, which is independent of $T$, $\Delta$ and $i$, such that